Updated: May 24

 Using micro combo setups along extensions for better accuracy

-Such oportunites are not always present, which is why in majority cases trader should start to participate with smaller size (feeler) ahead, since expecting every situation to provide combo setup would be very frustrating as it does not happen in majority cases.
+Such opportunities are not always present, which is why in the majority of cases traders should start to participate with smaller sizes (feeler) ahead since expecting every situation to provide a combo setup would be very frustrating as it does not happen in the majority cases.

 Using alerts wisely

-Extensions are well supplemented by the use of alerts, especially for a trader who is trading multiple assets at the same time.
-Alerts placed at the right price locations can reduce the amount of time that trader needs to input on each ticker, they increase the patience since a trader can set a strict price alert at which point he/she qualifies the extension to be trade-able while excluding the rest of development of potential or non-potential setup.
+Extensions are well supplemented by the use of alerts, especially for a trader who is trading multiple assets simultaneously.
+Alerts placed at the suitable price locations can reduce the amount of time that trader needs to input on each ticker; they increase the patience since a trader can set a strict price alert at which point he/she qualifies the extension to be trade-able while excluding the rest of development of potential or non-potential setup.

-The first (lowest) alert will trigger to let me know that the asset should gain attention, while the actual entry alerts are only second and third alert, which both need to trigger before the entry becomes valid.
-The process is outlined below on image:
+The first (lowest) alert will trigger to let me know that the asset should gain attention, while the actual entry alerts are only second and third alerts, which both need to trigger before the entry becomes valid.
+The process is outlined below in image: